saeedmozaheb/Microlensing/README.md

 # GAIA × OGLE Microlensing Crossmatch — `{year}.csv`

 These CSVs were produced by crossmatching gravitational microlensing events from the **OGLE** survey with counterparts in the **Gaia** catalog.
 Each row corresponds to one OGLE event and (when available) its matched Gaia source, with astrometry, photometry, and a match-quality indicator.

+** This repository will be completed soon.

 > **Dataset version:** 2025-09-09